MicrosoftDocs/win32/desktop-src/OpenGL/gltranslatef.md

 ![](images/trans01.png)

 The current matrix (see [**glMatrixMode**](glmatrixmode.md)) is multiplied by this translation matrix, with the product replacing the current matrix.
-That is, if M is the current matrix and T is the translation matrix, then M is replaced with M•T.
+That is, if M is the current matrix and T is the translation matrix, then M is replaced with M T.

 If the matrix mode is either GL\_MODELVIEW or GL\_PROJECTION, all objects drawn after **glTranslatef** is called are translated.
 Use [**glPushMatrix**](glpushmatrix.md) and **glPopMatrix** to save and restore the untranslated coordinate system.